 National Museum of Natural History (NMNH): Departments of Anthropology, Invertebrate Zoology, Botany, Entomology, Vertebrate Zoology, and SMS Fort Pierce

-Smithsonian Environmental Research Center (SERC): Marine Disease Ecology, Fisheries Conservation, Marine Invasions Research, Microbial Ecology, Molecular Ecology, Plant Ecology, and Nutrient Laboratories
+Smithsonian Environmental Research Center (SERC): Coastal Disease Ecology, Fisheries Conservation, Marine Invasions Research, Microbial Ecology, Molecular Ecology, Plant Ecology, and Nutrient Laboratories

 National Museum of American History (NMAH): Divisions of Medicine and Science, Work and Industry